sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/CurrentChores.md

 # HopperBASIC Array Implementation Plan
-**Document Type: Work Plan / Subproject Specification** **Status: In Progress**
-**Last Updated: Current Session**
+**Document Type: Work Plan / Subproject Specification** **Status: In Progress - Array Write Support Needed** **Last Updated: Current Session**

 ## Overview
 Implementation of array support for HopperBASIC to enable running the Sieve of Eratosthenes and other benchmark programs.
-Arrays will be dynamically allocated like strings, with Variables owning the memory through pointers.
+Arrays are dynamically allocated like strings, with Variables owning the memory through pointers.

+**Current Status**: Arrays can be declared and read from, but assignment (writing) is not yet implemented.

+## 🔴 Remaining Critical Work

+### Must Complete for Sieve Benchmark:
+1. **Add SETINDEX OpCode** (OpCodes.asm)
+   - Define SETINDEX = 0x39 in OpCode enum

+2. **Implement executeSetIndex()** (executor.asm)
+   - Pop value, index, array reference from stack
+   - Call BASICArray.SetItem() to write element
+   - Handle type checking and bounds checking

+3. **Compile Array Assignment** (compiler.asm/compilerflow.asm)
+   - Detect array[index] on LHS of assignment
+   - Generate SETINDEX instead of POPGLOBAL/POPLOCAL

+4. **Add Emit.SetIndex()** (emit.asm)
+   - Emit SETINDEX opcode when compiling array assignment

+Without these, arrays can be created and read but not written to, making the Sieve benchmark impossible to run.

 ## Key Design Decisions